hello-robot/stretch_tool_share/tool_share/jetson_orin_agx_mount/tutorials/jetson_inital_setup.md

 # Jetson Initial Setup Tutorial
+!!! warning
-!warning This is only if you are flashing the Jetson for the first time, because every data that you have in here will be erased completely, this is only for the first time.
+    This is only if you are flashing the Jetson for the first time, because every data that you have in here will be erased completely, this is only for the first time.

+!!! note
-!note The connection between the Jetson and the robot computer is by micro usb.
+    The connection between the Jetson and the robot computer is by micro usb.

 ## Step 1
 To begin with this tutorial you must have installed the NVIDIA SDK Manager and also have your Jetson in Force Recovery Mode, if you haven't done that you can go and see the [README](https://github.com/hello-robot/stretch_tool_share/blob/feature/jetson_tutorials/tool_share/jetson_orin_agx_mount/tutorials/README.md) file and then come back.